OpenTransfr/Core/docs/Exchange/index.rst

 How it works
 ------------

 To prevent there being potentially millions of pairs of commodities, everything exchanges through a central commodity (at the moment, USD) to keep things flowing fast.
-This means exchanges occur in two 'hops' (e.g. for a GBP <-> EUR exchange the hops are GBP->USD, USD->EUR) and the matchings may still take a few minutes to be paired with something going the other way though, so exchanges are intended to be done 'offline' rather than during a transaction.
+This means exchanges occur in two 'hops' (e.g. for a GBP <-> EUR exchange the hops are GBP<->USD, USD<->EUR) and the matchings may still take a few minutes to be paired with something going the other way though, so exchanges are intended to be done 'offline' rather than during a transaction.
 Note that the exchange is not used when you happen to be *buying* another commodity - for example, buying shares with GBP.

 Rates
 -----